On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Introduction and statement of the main results

-\textbf{Acknowledgments.} This research was supported by the MTA Renyi ``Lendulet" Groups and Graphs Research Group, the NSF Postdoctoral Fellowship, the Institut Universitaire de France, the ERC, the ISF, the BSF and the EPSRC.
+\textbf{Acknowledgments.} This research was supported by the MTA Renyi ``Lendulet" Groups and Graphs Research Group, the NSF Postdoctoral Fellowship, the Institut Universitaire de France, the ERC Consolidator Grant 648017, the EPSRC, the ISF grant 1003/11 and the ISF-Moked grant 2095/15.